mmarineBlueQuartz/complex-registry/README.md

     "version": "1.0.13",
     "port-version": 0,

-If the actual version of the library is being updated, for example from 1.0.8 to 1.0.13, then the "port-version" should be reset to 0.
-If you are updating just the "portfile.cmake" but the actual version of the library stays the same then you need to increment the "port-version" by 1.
-For example we can have this:
+If the actual version of the library is being updated, for example from 1.0.8 to 1.0.13, then the "port-version" should be reset to 0 and this all you have to do.

+If you are updating just the "portfile.cmake" but the actual version of the library stays the same then you need to increment the "port-version" by 1 and then edit the *complex-registry/versions/e-/ebsdlib.json* file to have something like the following:

         {
         "versions": [